arksys-os/affinity-on-linux/README.md

 > [!WARNING]
 > Review the bash script and execute at your own risk

-There are two main options adapted from the [Affinity Wine Docs](https://affinity.liz.pet/docs/1-intro.html) which use [ElementalWarrior's Wine fork with the compiled branch affinity-photo3-wine9.13-part3](https://gitlab.winehq.org/ElementalWarrior/wine/-/tree/affinity-photo3-wine9.13-part3):
+This installation is based on [Affinity Wine Docs](https://affinity.liz.pet/docs/1-intro.html) which use [ElementalWarrior's](https://gitlab.winehq.org/ElementalWarrior/wine/-/tree/affinity-photo3-wine9.13-part3) wine fork.

 ### 1. WINE with [rum](https://gitlab.com/xkero/rum) (recommended)

 > [!note]
-> Rum is a simple utility designed to work with Wine prefixes
+> Rum is a simple utility designed to work with Wine prefixes.
+The scirpt works for Arch, Debian, Fedora, OpenSUSE

 - Download and execute the script [affinity-wine-rum.sh](affinity-wine-rum.sh) running `sh affinity-wine-rum.sh`

+> [!note]
+> For Arch you can also run the PKGBUILD (experimental), but need the 'WinMetada' dir

 ### 2. Use WINE with [Bottles](https://usebottles.com/) (not recommended)

 - Option A. Do it manually, via scripts CLI is not working.
   - Compile manually ElementalWarior WINE:
    ```sh